Dash-Industry-Forum/codem-isoboxer/README.md

     var parsedFile = ISOBoxer.parseBuffer(arrayBuffer); // Parse the file
     var mdat       = parsedFile.fetch('mdat');          // Get the first 'mdat' box var text       = ISOBoxer.Utils.dataViewToString(mdat.data); // Convert the data into a string (e.g. captions)

+Basic support for incomplete buffers is also available.
+Boxes and containers that cannot be fully parsed (due to an empty buffer) will be marked with an `_incomplete` property.
+You can simply add new data to the `ArrayBuffer` when it becomes available and re-parse the buffer.

 ### NodeJS